carnivuth/carnivuth_blog/content/blog/CREATE_CRON_JOB.md

 ---
 date: 2024-09-16
-title: make cronjobs like a pro
+title: Make cronjobs like a pro
 aliases: []
 tags: [CRON]
 index: 1
+draft: true
 ---

-# CREATE CRON JOB

 here a quick reference for creating a cronjob for industrial usage,